 There are a lot of myths about what security guards can and can’t do…

-- Can they arrest people?
+- Can security guards arrest you?

-Can a Security Guard Arrest or Detain You?
+Can Security Guards Detain You?

 Like any other member of the public, security guards are allowed to perform a citizen’s arrest if they have reasonable grounds for suspicion of the person they plan on arresting.
+They cannot arrest you in the same sense as a police officer can hough.
+Being able to arrest and take someone into custody is something only the police can do.

 Although, there are certain conditions that the situation must meet in order for the citizen’s arrest to be a legal one, these come under Section 24A of the Police and Criminal Evidence Act 1984.